iprouteth0/easy_rom_builder/README.md

 # menu_based_rom_build_system
 Menu based system for building a11 ROMs..
 WIP

 Simply clone this repo and run the following script to start.
-There are currently only two devices, but now devices will be added in the future.
+There are currently only two devices, but new devices will be added in the future.

 If you have not already done so, install git.